renatonascalves/wp-graphql-buddypress/README.md

 1. Install & activate [BuddyPress](https://buddypress.org/)
 2. Install & activate [WPGraphQL](https://www.wpgraphql.com/)
 3. Clone or download the zip of this repository into your WordPress plugin directory, and activate the plugin.
-4. Run `composer install` before activating the plugin/extension
+4. Run `composer install --no-dev` before activating the plugin/extension